ReactiveCocoa/ReactiveCocoa/README.md

 premise of ReactiveCocoa, check out the [Documentation][] folder for a framework overview and more in-depth information about how it all works in practice.

+_Many thanks to [Rheinfabrik](http://www.rheinfabrik.de) for generously sponsoring the development of ReactiveCocoa 3!_

 ## New to ReactiveCocoa?

 ReactiveCocoa is documented like crazy, and there's a wealth of introductory